');

 About Lincoln, AL

-Lincoln is a small community in Alabama with a population of 7,135 residents.
-The median household income is $60,793 per year, which is near the national average.
-The median age in Lincoln is 41.2 years.
+Lincoln is a small town located in Alabama with a population of 7,135 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,793 per year, which is 19% below the national median of $75,149.
+The median age of 41.2 years is close to the US median age of 38.9 years.

 Cost of Living in Lincoln, AL